pierre-pvln/compose-services/ubuntu16.04/mysql_5.5/README.md

-Configs en scripts to create a MySQL container on top of php5 image for Raspberry Pi 3
+Configs en scripts to create a MySQL container on top of php5 image for Ubuntu 16.04

-MySQL:	Ver 14.14 Distrib 5.5.57, for debian-linux-gnu (armv7l)

 __Docker configuration files:__
 * Dockerfile_short : configuration as add-on to a previous container (a short file)